NOVEMBER 20, 2021

 She concludes by declaring that, unlike her fellow Russian immigrants, she’s on the right side of history, and while that may be true, it does feed into the black-and-white stereotype of “good” and “bad” immigrants.

 Gokun Silver ends I Named My Dog Pushkin by conceding that she still holds on to parts of her Russian heritage (albeit in the most infuriating way possible):

 My Russianness has persisted — possibly in the same way Putin’s presence continues to hover over what remains of Trump.
 Or over what remains of the GOP and #MoscowMitch.
 Or, Politburo-save-us, over our future elections, our democracy, and our computer systems.

 This overshadows what begins as a beautiful description of the importance of New Year’s celebrations for Soviet and post-Soviet people, and the index that follows of what she decided to “keep” from her Russian heritage, including several dishes from the region.
 The reader cannot help but wonder: Why must Putin be mentioned so many times in a memoir about a Soviet immigrant’s life in America?
-Why does the Russian language have to be tainted by the politics of the current regime?
-Have we finally reached the point where Russian is no longer the language of Pushkin, but of Putin?
+Considering how many non-Russians from across the former Soviet space also speak Russian as one of their primary languages, would it not be better to avoid associating it with everything that is bad about Russia?